 The pistols were recalled because the safety does not prevent the gun from discharging.
 This, obviously, presents a serious risk of injury and, because of that, the recall is in effect.

 You can get information about the recall and return your pistol for a free repair by contacting the manufacturer at 866-503-3389.
 You can contact them at any time.

 Remember that it’s illegal to sell an item that has been the subject of a recall.
 Aside from being dangerous, you could get in hot water legally speaking if you attempt to sell one of these air pistols.

 In the best case scenario, a manufacturer acts responsibly and recalls a product that is known to be defective.
 Unfortunately, this isn’t always what happens.
 Sometimes, products that have proven themselves to be dangerous remain on the market for a long time.
 There have even been cases when manufacturers have made the rather cynical calculation that they would make more money off of selling a defective product than they would pay out in lawsuits.

-If you have been injured by a dangerous product, you should contact an attorney that handles defective product injuries.
+If you have been injured by a defective gun or firearm, you should contact an attorney that handles defective product injuries.
 Even if you are injured by a product that was subsequently recalled, you may be able to get compensation for your pain and suffering, medical bills and the cost of the product itself.